-Wayne Highlands School District buses are equipped with audio/video digital recording equipment which will record the actions of its passengers.
+Wayne Highlands School District buses are equipped with audio/video digital recording equipment which will record the actions of its passengers, both interior and exterior of the vehicle.
 Such recording may occur while boarding, exiting, or riding in school buses used by the school district.
 The passengers riding in Wayne Highlands School District buses have no reasonable expectations of privacy in having their actions recorded through means of audio/video digital recording machinery.
 School officials and personnel may use such recordings and/or tapings to implement and/or enforce school policy/discipline and take other legal action if appropriate.
-Use of school transportation service constitutes consent on the part of the student and parent(s) to be recorded while using the WHSD transportation system.
+Use of school transportation service constitutes consent on the part of the student and parent(s) to be recorded while using the Wayne Highlands School District transportation system.

-AUDIO RECORDING NOTICE
+VIDEO AND AUDIO RECORDING NOTICE

-Audio recording devices may be used in classrooms to accommodate the learning needs of certain students.
+Video and Audio recording devices may be used in classrooms to accommodate the learning needs of certain students.
 This notice serves to eliminate any possible expectation of privacy in classroom conversations.